Lab Notes: The Faith Lab Newsletter

 relies on emerging technologies is vital to our future and social good.

-This forthcoming St. James Faith Lab newsletter devotes its issue to the theme of sustainability—how do we nurture and protect this fragile earth, our island home?
+This issue of the St. James Faith Lab newsletter devotes its issue to the theme of sustainability—how do we nurture and protect this fragile earth, our island home?
 Indeed, people are talking less about mitigation and more about adaptation—it’s not just about reducing rising carbon levels in the atmosphere, but how do we fundamentally change our society so that we ask that “how does this benefit the planet” question first in all that we do?

 Our book recommendation is The Future We Choose: Surviving the Climate Crisis, by Christiana Figueres and Tom Rivett-Carnac.
 The book includes 10 concrete actions that each of us can take in order to create a better future for everyone on planet earth.
 The book includes both the big picture and the nitty-gritty of climate change.
 The authors advocate a brand of positive thinking that is realistic and practical.
 In this month’s Arnold’s Analysis” column, our wise sage Arnold Schuchter—a former city planner himself—shares his viewpoint that city planning needs to become not only high-tech, but data-rich; the more planners know about energy and building use, and traffic patterns, for instance, the easier it will be to enable cities to “go green.”